CAZ catalog and optical light curves of 7918 blazar-selected active galactic nuclei: Characterizing variability and flaring behavior

 \subsection{Identifying flaring periods}

 In this section we use BB differently by incorporating up- and down-going trends in flux density to more generally identify flaring periods in merged CAZ light curves.
 We apply a hopping algorithm (e.g., HOP, \citealt{Eisenstein1998_HOP}) to find ``hills'' and ``valleys'' in the BB light curves.
 A hill is identified as a BB whose neighboring BBs (both rising and falling) are successively dimmer, and a valley as one whose neighboring BBs are successively brighter.
 Hills and valleys do not extend over observational gaps (see Sect. \ref{sec_identifying_critically_bright_BBs}) of longer than 60~d.
 We select all groups of BBs from one valley to the next without going over the gaps.
 Using this hopping algorithm, each selected group starts on a valley, peaks on a hill, and terminates on a valley.
 We define each of these valley-hill-valley groups as a ``BBHOP'' flare (e.g., \citealt{Meyer2019_BBHOP}).
+The final BBHOP flares corresponding to the CAZ light curves are found in the electronic tables.

 While the BBHOP algorithm identifies the majority of flaring periods, its reliability is limited by the cadence of the data.
-In epochs with low data count and frequent observational gaps (e.g., the CRTS-epoch of the merged CAZ light curves), the BBHOP algorithm cannot easily find valley-hill-valley BBs and, thus, BBHOP flares.
+In epochs with low data count and frequent observational gaps (e.g., the CRTS-epoch of the merged CAZ light curves), the BBHOP algorithm cannot easily find valley-hill-valley BBs and thus BBHOP flares.
 This is not a limitation for the BB95 algorithm (see Sect. \ref{sec_identifying_critically_bright_BBs}), thus offering an advantage over the BBHOP algorithm in such low cadence periods (e.g., Fig. \ref{fig_eg_LCs_eg_flares_CAZJ1100}), even though BBHOP flares do in general offer a more complete picture of the flaring activity.

 Despite increasing the \texttt{ncp\_prior}$_\mathrm{ideal}$ (see Appendix \ref{appendix_BB_calib}), the BB algorithm remains rather sensitive to fast variations in the merged CAZ light curves, especially in the more noisy ATLAS+ZTF-epoch.
 Fast variations can prematurely break valley-hill-valley BB patterns.
 This becomes detrimental when the BBHOP algorithm is tracing major outburst activity over longer rise and fall times.
 Moreover, blazars commonly show small flux variations during major outbursts, which also break the BBHOP continuity when tracing the underlying flare.
 To ensure that our BBHOP flares generally correspond to major flaring periods, we merge two BBHOP flares if: (1) the time difference from the peak BB to end BB of the first one is faster than 2~d; (2) the flux density decay of the first one is less significant than 3$\sigma$; (3) the time difference from the start BB to peak BB of the second one is faster than 2~d; or (4) the flux density rise of the second one is less significant than 3$\sigma$.
 These criteria are visualized in Fig. \ref{fig_sketch_flare_merging}.
 When two BBHOP flares are merged, they form a single BBHOP flare: the start BB of the first one becomes the start BB of the merged flare, the end BB of the second one the end BB of the merged flare, and the larger of the two peak BBs is chosen as the peak BB of the merged flare.
 We iteratively merge all neighboring BBHOP flares (including newly merged ones with their potential neighbor) until neighboring BBHOP flares cannot be merged.
 Henceforth, the term ``BBHOP flare'' also refers to merged BBHOP flares.